-12. Facility Agreement
+13. Facility Agreement

-As of March 31, 2016, there were \$60.0 million principal amount of 2019 notes and \$20.0 million principal amount of Tranche B notes outstanding.
-The 2019 notes accrue interest at annual rate of 9.75% and the Tranche B notes accrue interest at an annual rate of 8.75%.
+As of September 30, 2016, there was \$55.0 million principal amount of 2019 notes and \$20.0 million principal amount of Tranche B notes outstanding.
+The 2019 notes accrue interest at an annual rate of 9.75% and the Tranche B notes accrue interest at an annual rate of 8.75%.
 The Facility Agreement principal repayment schedule is comprised of annual payments beginning on July 1, 2016 and ending December 9, 2019.
 The repayment dates correspond to the dates on which the 2019 notes or Tranche B notes, as applicable, were issued.
+Principal payments of \$20.0 million are due during the year ending December 31, 2017.

 In conjunction with the Facility Agreement, the Company entered into a Milestone Rights Agreement with Deerfield which requires the Company to make contingent payments to Deerfield, totaling up to \$90.0 million, upon the Company achieving specified commercialization milestones.
 The Milestone Rights were initially recorded as a short-term liability equal to \$3.2 million included in accrued expenses and other current liabilities in the accompanying condensed consolidated balance sheet and a long-term liability equal to \$13.1 million included in other liabilities.
-As of March 31, 2016, the remaining liability balance of \$8.9 million is classified as long-term liability in other liabilities.
+As of September 30, 2016, the remaining liability balance of \$8.9 million is classified as a long-term liability in other liabilities.

-Accretion of debt issuance cost and debt discount in connection with the Facility financing agreement during the three months ended March 31, 2016 and 2015 are as follows (in thousands):
+Accretion of debt issuance cost and debt discount in connection with the Facility Agreement during the three and nine months ended September 30, 2016 and 2015 are as follows (in thousands):